OpenGHz/Imitate-All/README.md

-# Imitate All: Imitation Learning Platform For Embedded AI.
+# Imitate All: Imitation Learning Platform For Embodied AI.

 ## Introduction